kpn-dsh/dsh-cli/docs/code-examples/rust.md

 > cargo build
 ```

-Now finally we are able to run the executables.
+Now we are able to run the executables.
 First we will list all Kafka topics that we have
-read
-access to.
+read access to.

 ```shell
 > target/debug/my-proxy-list-topic